coder/docs/environments/workspaces-as-code/syntax.md

         GOPATH: /home/coder/go
 ```

-## Config Fields
+## Template Fields

 ### version

-The version of the config file being used.
+The version of the template file being used.
 The current version is `0.1`.

 ### workspace